tt-le/developer-dashboard/README.md

-# IBM Garage for Cloud
+# IBM Garage Cloud Native Toolkit
 ## Developer Tools Dashboard

-A simple dashboard that enables navigation to the tools have have been installed using the `iteration-zero` Terraform asset.
+A simple dashboard that enables navigation to the tools that have been installed using the `iteration-zero` Terraform asset or configured with `igc tool -confi` command line.

 ## Build